 What to eat in Ljubljana?
 My tips on cafes and restaurant

 You can eat really delicious food in Ljubljana.
-You can also eat very cheap in Ljubljana.
+You can also eat pretty cheap (for European standards) in Ljubljana.
 And there is a lot of choice for every taste, no matter if you are a meat lover, seafood lover or vegetarian.

 - As a Slovenian who knows Ljubljana’s places to eat very well, I would recommed Slovenska hiša (Slovenian House).
 As the name suggests, this place offers traditional Slovenian dishes, which are presented in a modern way.
 Slovenska hiša has two different locations with slightly different concepts.
 Slovenska hiša by the Ljubljanica river (location: Cankarjevo nabrežje 13) offers traditional Slovenian meat or cheese platters.